AkibSadmanee/Aurion-copilot/README.md

+\[ Aurion is the winner of the 2025 IEEE Automatic Speech Recognition and Understanding Hackathon.
+The solution is built in a 36 hour coding spree and currently is not HIPAA compliant. \]

 # AURION - Voice Recording & Analysis Application

 A full-stack voice recording application with real-time audio visualization, conversation analysis, and AI-powered insights.